thoughtram/blog/_posts/2014-11-02-git-ninja-class-in-amsterdam.md

 layout: post
 title: "Git Ninja Class in Amsterdam"
 date: "2014-11-02"
-summary: We are very happy to announce that, with the help of our new partner De Voorhoede, we'll bring our Git Ninja Class to Amsterdam in January 2015!
+summary: "We are very happy to announce that, with the help of our new partner De Voorhoede, we'll bring our Git Ninja Class to Amsterdam in January 2015!"

 categories:
   - announcements

-author: Pascal Precht
+author: pascal_precht
 ---

 Today we are very happy to announce that **we will bring our Git Ninja Class to Amsterdam** in the Netherlands!
 Join us for another exciting two-day workshop experience about the true power of the git version control system.